-Maarten van Schaik is a PhD student at University of Leeds at the School of Mathematics.
-He received his BSc in Criminology and MSc in Statistical Science for Life Sciences at Leiden University in the Netherlands.
-During his Master’s he had the opportunity to learn about and apply a diverse set of statistical methods, from including methods from the fields of traditional statistics, machine learning and artificial neural networks.
-During his Master’s he also taught classes in statistics to undergraduates at the Faculty of Social and Behavioural Sciences of Leiden University.
-In January 2018 he moved to the United Kingdom to start his work as Early Stage Researcher within the IMforFUTURE Marie Skłodowska-Curie Innovative Training Network, under the supervision of Prof. Jeanine Houwing-Duistermaat and Arief Gusnanto.
+Hello, my name is Maarten van Schaik and I am a PhD student at University of Leeds at the School of Mathematics.
+I received my BSc in Criminology and MSc in Statistical Science for Life Sciences at Leiden University in the Netherlands.
+During my Master’s I had the opportunity to learn about and apply a diverse set of statistical methods, from including methods from the fields of traditional statistics, to machine learning and artificial neural networks.
+During my Master’s I also taught classes in statistics to undergraduates at the Faculty of Social and Behavioural Sciences of Leiden University.
+In January 2018 I moved to the United Kingdom to start my work as Early Stage Researcher within the IMforFUTURE Marie Skłodowska-Curie Innovative Training Network, under the supervision of Prof. Jeanine Houwing-Duistermaat and Prof. Arief Gusnanto.

-Maarten’s project aims to develop the new methods while working with data from centenarians collected by the University of Bologna and data on twins collected by King’s College London.
+My project aims to develop new methods while working with data from centenarians and people with Down’s Syndrome collected by the University of Bologna and data on twins collected by King’s College London.